 Seek help if you feel that the stress you are experiencing is unmanageable.
 It is important to address this problem early before you experience some of the more serious negative consequences, such as physical symptoms.
-Counseling and Psychological Services (CAPS) through UA Campus Health is a great resource, you can find out more at https://health.arizona.edu/counseling-psych-services or, call 520-621-3334
+Counseling and

 Want to learn more and get support developing your own stress management plan?
 You can meet with an Academic Skills Tutor for free!
 For assistance, email thinktank@email.arizona.edu or call the front desk at 520-626-0530.